Towards Holistic Modeling for Video Frame Interpolation with Auto-regressive Diffusion Transformers: Experiments

 \subsection{Implementation Details}

-\paragraph{DiT training setup} We train our DiT model on the large-scale LAVIB~\cite{stergiou2024lavib} dataset.
-The model is initialized from pretrained WAN2.1 T2V model and is trained for 16,000 steps with a total batch size of 256, using flow matching loss (Eq.~\ref{eq:fm-loss}) with timestep shift of 4~\cite{esser2024scaling}.
+\paragraph{DiT training} We train our DiT model on the large-scale LAVIB~\cite{stergiou2024lavib} dataset.
+The model is initialized from pretrained WAN2.1 T2V model and is trained for 16,000 steps with a total batch size of 256, using flow matching loss (Eq.~\ref{eq:fm-loss}) with timestep shift of 5~\cite{esser2024scaling}.
 We use a fixed spatio-temporal resolution of $60\times512\times512$ by applying random spatial cropping.
 The spatial tiling size is set to $256\times256$ with a stride of 192, and the temporal chunk length is 20 frames.
 The temporal downsample factors for generating LQ videos are uniformly sampled from 2 to 16.
 We use AdamW optimizer and a constant learning rate schedule of 5e-5 with a ramp-up of 0.5 million samples.

-\paragraph{VAE training setup} We finetune the VAE decoder from Wan2.1~\cite{wan2025} on the LAVIB dataset, keeping its encoder frozen.
+\paragraph{VAE training} We finetune the VAE decoder from Wan2.1~\cite{wan2025} on the LAVIB dataset, keeping its encoder frozen.
 Following~\cite{rombach2022high}, the VAE is trained with a composite loss function comprising an L1 loss, a perceptual LPIPS loss~\cite{zhang2018unreasonable}, an adversarial loss~\cite{isola2017image}, and a KL-divergence penalty to regularize the latent space.
 These components are weighted by 1.0, 1.0, 0.5, and 1.0e-6, respectively.
 The training runs for 10,000 steps with a batch size of 256 and a learning rate of 2e-5 for both the VAE and discriminator.
 The discriminator is activated after 5,000 training steps.
 We use a fixed resolution of $256\times 256$ and a temporal sequence length of 17 frames.
 Same as training DiT, the temporal downsample factors for generating LQ videos are uniformly sampled from 2 to 16.

-\paragraph{Inference setup} All the results are obtained using Euler ODE solver of 16 sampling steps with timestep shift of 8.
-To address the challenge of processing ultra-high-resolution (e.g., 4K) videos, we leverage \textit{Ulysses sequence parallelism}~\cite{jacobs2023deepspeed}, which distributes the computation of a single long sequence across multiple GPUs.
-Experiments show that using sequence parallelism on two 80GB GPUs is sufficient for performing inference on 4K resolution videos.
+\paragraph{Inference} All the results are obtained using Euler ODE solver of 16 sampling steps with timestep shift of 8.
+To address the challenge of processing ultra-high-resolution (e.g., 4K) videos, we leverage \textit{Ulysses Sequence Parallelism (USP)}~\cite{jacobs2023deepspeed}, which distributes the computation of a single long token sequence across multiple GPUs.
+Experiments show that using USP on two 80GB GPUs is sufficient for performing inference on 4K resolution videos.
+In the experiments, we use 4 GPUs for 4K resolution to further accelerate inference.